-If you want to quickly create a blank page, hit the Create button in
+If you want to quickly create a blank page, hit the Create button in the header; if you want to create a page from a template, hit the Cre ate from template button.

 - 1. Create blank page - 2.
 Create from template